SiphonSquirrel/jepperscore/README.md

 **Note 1:** These instructors are incredibly light (closer to quick notes) until they can be properly written.

-**Note 2:** You will need to download and install [ActiveMQ 5.8.0](https://activemq.apache.org/activemq-580-release.html)
+**Note 2:** You will need to download and install a backend.
+Your choices are listed here on the [backends page](https://github.com/SiphonSquirrel/jepperscore/wiki/Backends).

-**Note 3:** The [Active MQ Connection String] parameter can usually be set to --> tcp://ActiveMQHostName:61616

 ### Games

-Please see page for game
+See [Game Support](https://github.com/SiphonSquirrel/jepperscore/wiki/Game-Support) in online manual for more information.

 ### JepperConsole

+This application prints out the messages it sees to the console.
+Good for debugging!

-The main class is _jepperscore.jepperconsole.Main_ and takes the arguements: [Active MQ Connection String]
+The main class is _jepperscore.jepperconsole.Main_ and takes the arguments: -c [Message Source Class] -s [Message Source Setup]

+### JepperVCR

+This application has two parts: a Play and a Record.
+The application is for recording and playing back events seen on the backend.

+The main class for the Record part is: _jepperscore.tools.jeppervcr.Record_ and takes the arguments: -c [Message Source Class] -s [Message Source Setup] -o [Output File]

+The main class for the Play part is: _jepperscore.tools.jeppervcr.Play_ and takes the arguments: -c [Message Destination Class] -s [Message Destination Setup] -i [Input File]